|System Type||Single Star|

 |Discovered in||2650, 2699 (between, known)|

 Ail'ka ( Xi'an; kyexiin: hui sen 9ail2ka; SRX: hui sen Ail'ka (Proper) vi zen Ail'ga (Service); literally Ail'ka System; ), historically known to the UEE as Ayr'ka and given the military designation Beehive, is a gravitationally bound system composed of five planets in orbit around its governing star.
-The system falls under the sovereignty of the Xi’an Empire.
-It is primarily a military system focused on supporting, housing and training Xi’an troops.
-Its close proximity to the Perry Line made it strategically important during the Human/Xi’an Cold War.
-Once relations normalized, Xi’an forces from the Perry Line systems withdrew to here.
+The system falls under the sovereignty of the Xi'an Empire.
+It is primarily a military system focused on supporting, housing and training Xi'an troops.
+Its close proximity to the Perry Line made it strategically important during the Human/Xi'an Cold War.
+Once relations normalized, Xi'an forces from the Perry Line systems withdrew to here.
 As the Xi'an Service Dialect is widely spoken in this system, names are provided with their Service pronunciations in addition to their Proper Dialect pronunciation.

 "With the flow of carriers observed in to and out of the sector, Lt.
 Golightly is positive that there must be a jump point somewhere in the vicinity.
 It is the only way that the beehive of Xi'an activity swarming there can be logically explained."

 - 1 History